add2cal/add-to-calendar-button/README.md

 **Bottom line:** Paying for features, which I did not need - at additional privacy concerns - that made me create this solution (for you).

 **Fun fact:** AddEvent changed a lot in the meantime.
-They slightly increased the free tier and also published some code on GitHub (but still require their service and also not open source!).
+They slightly increased the free tier and also published some code on GitHub (but still require their service and also not open source at all!).
 This might be cool for businesses, but a killer for smaller projects.
 Anyhow, it is moving into the right direction 😊.

 <br />